Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Every Albertan who is at least 18 years old should have:

 If you become seriously injured or ill, you may not be able to make your own personal or financial decisions.
 So that you have input into your future decisions, it is important to have these documents prepared in advance:

 - This is a legal document you prepare in case you cannot make your own personal decisions because of injury or illness in the future.

 - The person you choose to make decisions for you will only make them when you are no longer able.

-This organization has advance planning resources that compliment what is on this website.
-To find out more, visit their Advance Care Planning section.
+- Alberta Health Services has advance planning resources that compliment what is on this website.
+Visit their Advance Care Planning section.

 - This is a legal document that allows someone you trust to make financial decisions for you if you are no longer capable of making them.